 Transportation Improvement Program

-Under the federal Fixing America's Surface Transportation Act (FAST), enacted in 2015, RTC is responsible for approving the programming and prioritization of all projects in the region’s four-year TIP.
+Under the federal Infrastructure Investment and Jobs Act (IIJA), enacted in 2021, RTC is responsible for approving the programming and prioritization of all projects in the region’s four-year TIP.
 A new regional TIP is created after each regional federal project selection process, which generally occurs every year.
 The regional TIP must contain all projects utilizing federal transportation funds, as well as all regionally significant projects regardless of funding source.

 RTC has primary responsibility for selecting projects to receive regional federal funds, in consultation with WSDOT and C-TRAN.
 While the majority of funds programmed in the regional TIP are under the selection authority of state, federal, and local agencies.

 As part of the development of the regional TIP, RTC reviews all projects to ensure the following:

 - Consistency with Regional Transportation Plan